mesoform/enterprise-cloud-admin-tool/README.md

 ## Test deployment
 ### Create config and code using examples

-In order to test a deployment we reqire a github repo which will contain the configuration files and another repo for the deployment code.
+In order to test a deployment we require a github repo which will contain the configuration files and another repo for the deployment code.

 We prepared two example repos: